YC-Goh/YC-Goh.github.io/public/le_filter_project/readme.md

 |   ----    |   ----    |   ----    |
 |   1.0.0   |   2025-09 |   First release.
 Program only, no user interface.
 Covers filtering uniques / sets (no filtering on mod range yet) and filtering items by affixes (no filtering on item sub-type yet). |

+##  Download

+Find all the releases: [here](https://github.com/YC-Goh/YC-Goh.github.io/releases).

+In case I dump other project releases in the future, filter maker releases are always `filter.maker.D.D.DD.DD`.

 ##  Introduction

 This is a personal project made because the in-game loot filter maker, while useful, lacked a lot of usability features like saving affix sets and copying rule conditions for re-use.
 If this loot filter maker works the way I need it to, I think there is a good chance that there are other players that this is useful for, hence this release.